 In addition to the library at Whiteknights campus, English Literature students are given access to the Special Collections archive of rare books at the Museum of English Rural Life (MERL).
 Here we house rare book collections which include the Donald Gordon collection of books by and about W. B. Yeats, and the Matthews-Shelley collection of books by and about P. B. Shelley amongst many others.
 Perhaps our most extensive archive is the Children's Collection, which comprises over 6,000 books and journals written for children.
 The collection is complemented by several other specific archives including, the Crusoe Collection, the Wizard of Oz Collection and the Brock Collection.

 The Department has access to original and unique manuscripts, housed in Special Collections.
 Students at all levels are given access to the manuscript collections, but in the Final Year you are given the opportunity to handle and study the manuscripts through 'The Writer's Workshop: Studying Manuscripts', 'Samuel Beckett' and 'Editing the Renaissance' modules.
-Furthermore, students can chose to base their Final Year Dissertations on an individual manuscript or group of manuscripts.
+Furthermore, students can choose to base their Final Year dissertations on an individual manuscript or group of manuscripts.

 We provide students with an array of online resources which are of particular relevance to the English Literature programme.
 This grants you free access to material which you would otherwise have to pay for over the internet.
 Access to online resources is available all over campus and off campus too.
 Online material comprises the Oxford English Dictionary, The Oxford Dictionary of National Biography, literature-based journal subscriptions and archives, e-books and specialist databases such as Early English Books Online (EEBO).